 Auburn, Canton, Durham, Greene, Hebron, Lewiston, Lisbon, Livermore, Livermore Falls, Mechanic Falls, Minot , New Gloucester, Poland, Sabattus, Turner, Wales Shelter’s phone number: 783-2311

 Newport: see Dover-Foxcroft

-Norway: Low cost cat spaying and neutering.
+Norway: Well Point Veterinary Service: low cost cat spaying and neutering.
 No income requirements.
 Call: 743-6441.
-Responsible Pet Care and Well Point Veterinary Service at 86 Roberts Rd. in Norway.
+86 Roberts Rd. in Norway.
 Female cats: $50, males $30.
 A current rabies vaccine is required or one will be given to the cat at an additional charge of $12.